Google Just Quietly Became the Most Dangerous Company in Tech

 Read that again.
 Not 'we believe.'
 Not 'we anticipate.'
 Tangible.
 Demand.
 Signals.

-This is a CFO with a fiduciary duty to shareholders telling you, in the driest possible language, that the returns are real and they are accelerating into them.
+Wait.
+Strike that.
+The quote stands on its own.
+A CFO with a fiduciary duty to shareholders is telling you, in the driest possible language, that the returns are real and they are accelerating into them.
 That's not a vision statement.
 That's a capital allocation decision backed by signed contracts.

 Here's the number that should haunt every AWS and Azure bull: Google Cloud's backlog nearly doubled in a single quarter to $462 billion.
 Not year-over-year.
 Quarter-over-quarter.
 And AI solutions revenue inside that cloud business grew 800% year-over-year.